-If you roll a 1 or a 20 with a D20 while playing a creature, the SM can attribute added effects.
+If you roll a 1 or a 20 with a D20 while playing a creature, the Architect can attribute added effects.
 Rolling a 1 with a D20 when attempting to engage as a creature is considered an automatic failure regardless of the penalties and bonuses that may be added on to it.
 Rolling a 20 with a D20 is an automatic success during an engagement.
-The SM can describe the successes and failures however they wish.
+The Architect can describe the successes and failures however they wish.
 Added effects and automatic outcomes do not apply to machines.

 There will be opportunities to act against a target whenever a target that you can see moves into and out of your reach.
 A combatant can enter your reach and engage with you as normal, this does not provoke an opportunity.
 A combatant can leave after engaging with you and this also would not provoke an opportunity.
 The combatant must move into and out of your reach without engaging you in order to provoke an opportunity attack against it.
 This type of attack is a reaction as well, and it allows for a single melee weapon engagement against the target.
-Small mechs are protected against opportunities.
+Small mechs are immune to opportunities.
 If you teleport out of the target’s reach, you will not provoke an opportunity against you.
-If you are moved against your will into and out of a combatant's reach, you will provoke an opportunity attack.
+If you are moved against your will into and out of a combatant's reach, you will provoke an opportunity attack but with disadvantage.
 You must be equipped with a melee weapon in order to take an advantage of the opportunity.
 If you are immobilize or otherwise incapacitated, you can not react in any way.